Important Pool Safety Reminders to Share with Your Community

 The pool is not a gigantic bathtub, and people need to be reminded of this.
 Encourage people to shower before entering the pool and to wear clean swimsuits.
 Remind residents to avoid entering if they have open cuts, sores, colds, coughs, or infections.
 For parents with small children, let them know they must wear waterproof diapers in order to enter the pool.

-Post the rules
+Post the community pool safety rules

 People need to be reminded of even the most basic rules on a regular basis.
 Be sure to post your pool rules on the entrance and throughout the pool grounds, ensuring they’re visible and obvious to all attendees.
 Also post a digital copy of the rules in your online resource library.
 To help keep everyone safe and aware, require residents to sign a copy of the pool rules before receiving access to the pool for the season.